I'm Roger Hedgecock in for Rush today and tomorrow.

 Well, exactly, Roger.

-You know, the message to border patrol agents is don't do your job, go to Starbucks.
+You know, the message to Border Patrol agents is don't do your job.

-And this case of Ramos and Compion is shocking.
+And this case of Ramos and Campion is shocking.

 And I've got the doctor's report and I've got the ballistics report.

-The they did not match the bullet to either weapon that Ramos or Compion had.
+They did not match the bullet to either weapon that Ramos or Campion had.

 They said it could have come from any of four makes of weapons.